leniad/dsp-emulator/DSP small guide/DSP Emulator small guide.md

 <img src="dsp_config1.jpg" width="50%" height="50%">

-All the options here are the same that you can select in the main menu, except the last one:
+All the options here are the same that you can select in the main menu (see section 1), except the last one:
-- Run the last game at start-up --> If this option is selected, when DSP starts, it will run the last system it was running before it was closed, if not, the emulator will start with the list menu.
+- Run the last game at start-up --> If this option is selected, when DSP starts, it will run the last system it was running before it was closed, if not, the emulator will start with the list menu (see section 1.2).
 - Show ROMs errors --> If set, when DSP detects a bad ROM file will show a window with the bad file
 - Center main screen --> When a new system is starting, the main window will go to the center of the screen
-- CONSOLES: Show game loading menu at start-up --> When a console is started and this check it's selected, the 'open game' window it's show, otherwise, you need to press the button 'open game' on the right menu (no game select window will be opened).
+- CONSOLES: Show game loading menu at start-up --> When a console is started and this check it's selected, the 'open game' window it's show, otherwise, you need to press the button 'open game' on the right menu (no game select window will be opened at start-up).

-**1.1.2 Directory**
+**1.1.2 Folders**

 <img src="dsp_config2.jpg" width="50%" height="50%">

-Here you can select the folder where the need files or the output files will reside.<br>
+Here you can select the folders where the need files or the output files will reside.<br>
 Press the button with three dots '...' and select a new folder.<br>
 On the Arcade option, you can add extra folders, splitted by semicolons, for example 'c:\folder1;d:\roms\folder2'